otoolecf/wedding-website/README.md

    - When you are happy with the staging images, there is functionality to copy them over all at once to production!

 3. **Database Setup**:

    - Similar to KV, keep staging and production databases separate
    - Use the preview database for testing RSVP functionality
    - Only use the production database when you're ready to go live
    - Note: RSVPs and guest lists are stored in the database and are unaffected by deployments
    - This means you can safely deploy changes to the site without affecting any submitted RSVPs or guest data

+4. **Zero Trust Access**:

+   - For preview/staging environment:
+     - Set up Zero Trust access for the entire site
+     - This ensures only authorized users can access the preview site
+     - Configure access policies to match your needs
+   - For production environment:
+     - Only apply Zero Trust access to the admin paths (e.g., `/admin`)
+     - Keep the main site publicly accessible
+     - This allows guests to access the site while protecting admin functionality
+   - Access policies can be configured in Cloudflare Zero Trust > Access > Applications

 ## Development